Mac vs. PC: What’s Better For Video Editing?

 PCs also have more built-in ports than their modern Apple counterparts; for someone who likes to plug in multiple USB drives or peripheral devices, this is a huge plus.

-And of course, Windows machines almost always cost less than Macs.
+And of course, Windows PC machines almost always cost less than Apple Macs.
 So if you want to save money AND are willing to build or modify a custom computer to suit your own needs, a PC is the place to start.

 Well, generally speaking, Macs are the better choice for beginners, mobile editors, and filmmakers who don’t need a lot of customization and don’t mind investing in a computer that could last them a decade.